IvanSchulz/SolidCP/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/ReadMe.txt

 15) CONFIGURE NGINX (Nginx VM)
 	- Create a new Nginx server block file
 		# sudo nano /etc/nginx/sites-available/console.domain.com
-		- Copy the contents of SolidCPAuthenticationProvider\config\nginx.txt into the nano window
+		- Copy the contents of FuseCPAuthenticationProvider\config\nginx.txt into the nano window
 		- In nano, replace the following values
 			- <nginxip> replace with the ip assigned to the nginx VM
 			- <console.domain.com> replace all instances with your fully qualified domain name